koenbeuk/EntityFrameworkCore.Triggered/README.md

 services.AddAssemblyTriggers();
 ```

-### DB Context Pooling
+### DbContext pooling
-When using DbContextPooling, Triggers need additional help in discovering the IServiceProvider that was used to obtain a Lease on the current DbContext.
-This library exposes an easy-to-use plugin to enable this additional complexity which requires a call to `AddTriggeredDbContextPool`.
+When using EF Core's [DbContext pooling](https://docs.microsoft.com/en-us/ef/core/performance/advanced-performance-topics?tabs=with-constant#dbcontext-pooling), Triggers internally needs to discover the `IServiceProvider` that was used to obtain a lease on the current DbContext.
+Thankfully, all that's complexity is hidden and all that's required is a call to `AddTriggeredDbContextPool`.

 ```csharp
 services.AddDbContextPool<ApplicationDbContext>(...); // Before